wp-plugins/tumblr-recent-photo-widget/readme.txt

 == Description ==

 This widget shows tumblr's photo thumbnail on your sidebar.
-Requires PHP with JSON module.
+Requires PHP 5.1 or later version, from this version you do not need JSON module anymore.

+in addition, you can specify each images's CSS on your option panel.

 == Installation ==